adobe/aepsdk-sample-app-android/README.md

 - Run Android `app` on the emulator or on real device.

 ## Documentation
-### Launch Edge Extensions Prerequisites
+### Edge Extensions Prerequisites
-App needs to be configured with the following edge extensions in Launch before it can be used:
+The app needs to be configured with the following Edge extensions in the Data Collection UI before it can be used:
 - [Edge](https://aep-sdks.gitbook.io/docs/foundation-extensions/experience-platform-extension)
 - [Edge Identity](https://aep-sdks.gitbook.io/docs/foundation-extensions/identity-for-edge-network)
 - [Consent](https://aep-sdks.gitbook.io/docs/foundation-extensions/consent-for-edge-network)